-Use Ad Blocking Detector plugin for wordpress.
+Use Ad Blocking Detector plugin for WordPress.
 This plugin includes a tool for specifying two alternative collections of content.
 One collection to display to visitors without ad blockers (such as an ad).
-The other to display to ad block wielding visitors (such as a message or image).
-In message you can add HTML or facebook like box iframe code.
-Then, using the shortcode,sidebar widget, or other method, let Ad Blocking Detector intelligently determine which to display to the user.
+The other to display ad block wielding visitors (such as a message or image).
+In the message, you can add HTML or facebook like box iframe code.
+Then, using the shortcode, sidebar widget, or another method, let Ad Blocking Detector intelligently determine which to display to the user.
 Check out the demo on the plugin’s website, or look at the screenshots for an example.

 To achieve Aggressive approach :

-You can use a plugin called adBlock Alerter which automatically detects if a user is using adBlock, adBlock Plus or any other software that might be disabling ads on your website and prompts them to disable it.
-You can display a message or image and ask visitor to disable it or add your website to their whitelist before viewing the content on your website.
+You can use a plugin called Adblock Alerter which automatically detects if a user is using Adblock, Adblock Plus or any other software that might be disabling ads on your website and prompts them to disable it.
+You can display a message or image and ask the visitor to disable it or add your website to their whitelist before viewing the content on your website.
 The message you display is totally customisable.
 See Screenshot below :